sketchplugins/plugin-directory/README.md

 - [List Font Families in Styles](https://github.com/icona79/Sketch---List-Font-Families-in-use), by Matteo Gratton: Copy a list of all the used font families active in your text styles.
 - [Plugin List](https://github.com/griffin-stewie/PluginsList), by griffin-stewie: Sketch Plugin that gives you list of plugins you enabled as several text formats.
 - [🧑🏻‍🚀Xscape!](http://xscape.fun/), by Wooh: hi
-- [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
-Translate and preview any design with ease
 - [Color Variables Migrator](https://github.com/sketch-hq/color-variables-migrator), by Sketch: Migrate your Layers and Styles to use Color Variables
 - [Collapse All Artboards And Groups](https://github.com/littlebusters/Collapse-All-Artboards-and-Groups), by littlebusters: Collapse all artboards and groups in the current document.
 - [Copy Paste Position & Size](https://github.com/ajilderda/sketch-copy-paste-position-size), by Andre Jilderda: A Sketch plugin that lets you easily copy & paste width, height, x & y values from and to objects